xuankimtran/docs-1/pages/katalon-studio/docs/webui-upload-file-drag-and-drop.md

 ## Known Limitation

-Some website (e.g. https://www.imageupload.net/?lang=en) only shows the drop zone when users drag and drop a file, which means the drop zone is not visible before this keyword is used.
+Some website (e.g., https://www.imageupload.net/?lang=en) only shows the drop zone when users drag and drop a file, which means the drop zone is not visible before this keyword is used.
 In this case, the keyword will not work.